-Students are expected to present written grounds though WVU email for an appeal.
+Students are expected to present written grounds though the Academic Standards Sanction Appeal Form on SOLE for an appeal.
 If a student does not appeal a final grade or other academic penalty, fails to follow the appeal procedures described below, or does not attend a scheduled meeting regarding the appeal, the final grade or other academic penalty will be upheld, regardless of whether or not the student is still enrolled in the course or program.